Index154/slideshow-gallery/README.md

 If checked, images will change after you rate them.
 Even if an image is "paused" it will still work.
 This is useful for iterating through all your unrated images until you're done with them.
 For the sake of knowing how much progress you've made there is also the item "Unrated count" which shows you how many images you have yet to rate.
 ### Move all low rated
-Moves all images rated 1 or 2 to the configured target folder, see **config.json**.
+Moves all images rated 1 or 2 to the configured move target folder, see **Select move target folder**.

 ## Path config menu
 ![image](https://github.com/Index154/slideshow-gallery/assets/105119758/32e0c0cd-99e3-49cb-8781-14e4ed6bf4d9)